Storage developers can get an overview on generating cryptographic hashes, which dramatically improve software performance.

 The producer's job is to generate data, put it into the buffer, sleep for some amount of time, and start again.
 At the same time, the consumer is consuming the data, which is removing it from the buffer, one piece at a time.

 The sample application produces output to help characterize the level of parallelism necessary to saturate the single core computing the hashes.
-A variable number of producer threads from 1 to 16 will fill a single buffer with data chunks, while a single consumer thread will take data chunks from the buffer and calculate cryptographic hashes using Intel ISA-L's implementations.
+A variable number of producer threads from one to sixteen will fill a single buffer with data chunks, while a single consumer thread will take data chunks from the buffer and calculate cryptographic hashes using Intel ISA-L's [sic] implementations.

-You can choose the number of producer threads submitting data, which can be two, four, eight, or 16, and the type of hash-- MD5, SHA-1, SHA-256, or SHA-512.
+You can choose the number of producer threads submitting data, which can be two, four, eight, or sixteen, and the type of hash: MD5, SHA-1, SHA-256, or SHA-512.
 The example will produce output that shows the utilization of the consumer thread and the overall [? wall ?] clock time.

 Each producer is assigned one chunk in which it will submit data.
 On each iteration, the producer waits until our chunk is ready to write, then fill it with data, and sleep for the appropriate amount of time to simulate the data.